How to Use Handoff Between a Mac with Mac OS X and iPhone / iPad with iOS

 Handoff is a really great feature of modern versions of Mac OS X and iOS that allows a Mac user to pass off or resume an app session to their iPhone or iPad, or vice versa.
 For example, you can start typing an email on your iPhone, then pass it off to your Mac and finish writing that email or send it off.
 Or if you’re reading an article in Safari on your Mac and need to rush out the door, you can quickly hand it off to your iPad and read the rest on your horse as you commute to the office.
 There’s a lot of potential with Handoff as part of the broader Continuity experience, and it really aims to bring greater productivity to those who have an array of Apple devices.

-To use Handoff, you must have the latest version of OS X and iOS on your devices, all Macs, iPhones, and iPads must be logged into the same iCloud account, the devices must be on the same Wi-Fi network, and they all must have Bluetooth 4.0 hardware that supports the feature.
+To use Handoff, you must have the latest version of Mac OS and iOS on your devices, all Macs, iPhones, and iPads must be logged into the same iCloud account, the devices must be on the same Wi-Fi network, and they all must have Bluetooth 4.0 hardware that supports the feature.
 For some Macs that don’t officially support Handoff, this unofficial modification can make it work anyway, though some devices would require a new Bluetooth module which makes it somewhat impractical.

-Enabling HandOff in iOS & OS X
+How to Enable HandOff in iOS & Mac OS X

-To get started, you’ll want to enable the feature in both OS X and iOS, and then turn on Bluetooth and join the same Wi-Fi networks:
+To get started, you’ll want to enable the feature in both Mac OS X and iOS, and then turn on Bluetooth and join the same Wi-Fi networks:

 - From the Mac, go the Apple menu > System Preferences > General and be sure that “Allow Handoff between this Mac and your iCloud devices” is enabled